Demand generation is identifying your ideal prospects and crafting a marketing pipeline to convert them into customers.

-Now that you know your end goals are generating weekly, bi-weekly, or monthly reports to measure your performance is essential.
+Now that you know your end goals generating weekly, bi-weekly, or monthly reports to measure your performance is essential.

 Generally, marketing teams opt for a monthly reporting system because there might be some incidences of insufficient data.
 The reasons can be many external factors like holidays or other geopolitical events.

-These reports help you track your top-performing keywords, new backlinks generated, perform routine SEO checkups, check website speed, click-through rates, and many more.
+These reports help you track your top-performing keywords, and new backlinks generated, perform routine SEO checkups, check website speed, click-through rates, and many more.
 It also enables you to create a line of upcoming tasks that can improve results in the coming months.

 While generating business revenue is the end goal, demand generation is a tried and tested way of marketing success.

-Whatever your needs are, it is essential to know where and how you can use demand generation strategies to increase your leads and get more sales.
+Whatever your needs are, it is essential to know where and how you can use demand-generation strategies to increase your leads and get more sales.

 The strategies outlined above are proven ways that you can use to smoothly move your customers through your marketing funnel with minimal obstacles.